marcomq/nimview/README.md

 ```

 Nimview will automatically use "../public/index.html" as as entry page in debug mode
-and "../dist/index.html" in release mode.
-In release mode, the index.html entry point
+and will try to load "../dist/inlined.html" in release mode.
+In release mode, the inlined.html entry point
-will also be compiled into the release binary.
+will be compiled statically into the release binary.
 If there are no further dependencies,
-the release binary can just run without further UI files.
+the release binary can just run as single executable binary without further UI files.
 Keep in mind that when running in webserver mode, it will expose all files and subfolders that in the same directory as the index.html.

 ## Javascript and HTML UI
-Keep in mind that the index.html is "inlined" for release mode and that any "defer"
+Keep in mind that the inlined.html is completely "inlined" for release mode and that any "defer"
 keyword is not working for your script tags.
 So your javascript may be ready before
 the DOM is ready for Jasascript.
 You may still trigger to load the
 javascript deferred when using